-Fujifilm X-Pro2 versus Sony A77 II
+Fujifilm X-Pro2 vs Sony A77 II

 The Fujifilm X-Pro2 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were officially introduced, respectively, in January 2016 and May 2014.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the A77 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably larger (27 percent) than the Fujifilm X-Pro2.
 Moreover, the A77 II is markedly heavier (31 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.